sureshdharisi/rewards_calculator/rewards-calculator-parent/README.md

 ### rewards-calculator

-This micro service will handle the request to calculare the total rewards.
+This micro service will handle the request to calculate the total rewards.

+### Naming server

+This micro service will be used to register each micro service